Why Platform must define Task

 I have been investing the runtime of the elm programming language, mainly to see if it is possible to write more of the logic of the runtime in elm code, rather than in JavaScript “kernel code”.

-As part of this investigation I replaced the definition of the Task
+As part of this investigation I replaced the definition of the Task type documented here and here.

-module defiens the Task
+Currently, the Platform module defiens the Task type as follows

 type Task err ok = Task